16 ounces dry penne, large elbows or shells

 ADD cheese, stirring until melted and blended.

 REDUCE heat to low.
-Add basil and dill and cook, stirring, for 3 to 4 minutes longer.
+Add basil and thyme and cook, stirring, for 3 to 4 minutes longer.

 REMOVE sauce from heat.
 Add about half of sauce to reserved pasta, mixing well.
 Add remaining sauce and mix again..